genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

 id: create-a-new-project
 ---

-The GenX CLI tool enables you to seed projects, in this case we just want to generate a blank full-stack application project.
+The GenX CLI tool enables you to seed projects.
+In this case we want to generate a blank full-stack application project.

-For step-by-step instructions on how to install and use this tool, follow the guide on GenX.
+We also have step-by-step instructions on [how to install and use genx](/getting-started/prerequisites/genx/).

+## Starting
 Once configured, install genx using the following command:

 ```shell